 Regrettably, the hastily enacted national legislation contains the same flaws.
 As Jean-Marie Talom notes, "African countries rushed to criminalize without first debating the ethical and legal implications.
-This haste was facilitated by the existence of model laws, which encouraged states to fill in the blanks without considering whether the provisions were appropriate."23
+This haste was facilitated by the existence of model laws, which encouraged states to fill in the blanks without considering whether the provisions were appropriate."

 Most of the national laws punish both transmission of HIV (i.e. contamination) and mere exposure to the virus.
 Some of them expressly distinguish between HIV exposure and transmission.
-For example, Niger's legislation punishes "anyone who knowingly exposes a person to a risk of transmission."24
+For example, Niger's legislation punishes "anyone who knowingly exposes a person to a risk of transmission."

-Most often, however, the fact that exposure is criminalized is deduced from the fact that the law prohibits PLWHIV from having unprotected or risky sexual relations, as is the case in Togo25 and Benin26 (where the person has not disclosed his HIV-positive status to his partner) or from the fact that the inoculation of infected substances is prohibited "regardless of the results," as is the case in Guinea27 and Mali.28 The latter wording is from the French version of the model law.
+Most often, however, the fact that exposure is criminalized is deduced from the fact that the law prohibits PLWHIV from having unprotected or risky sexual relations, as is the case in Togo and Benin (where the person has not disclosed his HIV-positive status to his partner) or from the fact that the inoculation of infected substances is prohibited "regardless of the results," as is the case in Guinea and Mali.
+The latter wording is from the French version of the model law.

 Like the N'Djamena model law, most of the national provisions punish wilful transmission, without requiring a deliberate intent to transmit the virus.
 In addition, most contain no limiting language and apply without distinction to PLWHIV who have taken certain precautions to protect their partner against HIV and/or have disclosed their status to their partner, to cite just two examples.
-Most are so vague that they could encompass mother-to-child transmission.29 foreseeability, intent, causation and consent are not clearly established, as recommended by the International Guidelines.30 Consequently, the criminalization is quite sweeping and goes well beyond cases involving deliberate HIV transmission that actually causes infection.
+Most are so vague that they could encompass mother-to-child transmission.

+It is clear, from reading these provisions, that the elements of foreseeability, intent, causation and consent are not clearly established, as recommended by the International Guidelines.
+Consequently, the criminalization is quite sweeping and goes well beyond cases involving deliberate HIV transmission that actually causes infection.